Head of Tŷ Newydd: Leusa Llewelyn

 Tŷ Newydd Venue Manager: Ceri Collins

 Ceri has been working at Tŷ Newydd since January 2014, after returning home to Eifionydd from Canada, where she worked for two years in the Rockies and Whistler.
-She loves meeting people from all over the world as part of her job, and enjoys chatting over a paned with guests in the kitchen.
-She is responsible for organising course attendees’ visits, and ensuring that their stay at Tŷ Newydd is comfortable and enjoyable.
-When she isn’t at work, she enjoys relaxing with a glass of red wine in front of soap operas, and going to music gigs and Everton games with her partner.
+She enjoys meeting people from all over the world as part of her job.
+Ceri is responsible for organising course attendees’ visits and ensuring that their stay at Tŷ Newydd is comfortable and enjoyable, and also organising school visits and private retreats at the Centre.
+She finds that no week – and indeed no day! – at Tŷ Newydd is the same, and that is what she loves most about her role.
+Ceri is also responsible for the Writers on Tour scheme, which is administered from Tŷ Newydd.
+When she isn’t at work, she enjoys relaxing with a glass of red wine in front of soap operas, and spending time relaxing with her husband and daughter.

 Tŷ Newydd Marketing and Programming Officer: Miriam Williams